ericzon/node-ajax-seo/README.md

 ## Release History

-* 1.1.1 Little fix.
+* 1.1.0 Update json config to let customize some options doing it suitable for general purposes.
-* 1.1.0 Add basic Readme.md and first lib version.
+* 0.1.0 Add basic Readme.md and first lib version.
-* 1.0.0 Initial commit with contributors.
+* 0.0.0 Initial commit with contributors.

+## Roadmap

+* connect with static page generator (WIP)